-Many small business own box trucks holding valuable equipment.
+Many individuals and small businesses own box trucks holding valuable equipment.

 The equipment not only needs security but also often has equipment that can be damaged by cold weather.